openSUSE/news-o-o/_posts/2011-07-20-people-of-opensuse-mihnea-dobrescu-balaur.markdown

 I'm not sure what the question means.
 If I win the whole amount of money?
 I'd go in a vacation and maybe buy a watch and the rest I'd save.
 Yes, as I said above, I'd like to keep working on my tool.

-#### If traveling through time was possible ” when would we be most likely to meet you?
+#### If traveling through time was possible â€” when would we be most likely to meet you?

 I'm not sure.
 I kind of like the present.

-#### There™s a thunderstorm outside ” do you turn off your computer?
+#### Thereâ€™s a thunderstorm outside â€” do you turn off your computer?

 No. It's safe where I live.